 |2014||65 Days Late||Not Adopted|

 Congress and the president must take actions before certain deadlines to ensure the government is funded before the start of the next fiscal year on October 1.
 When these deadlines are not met, Congress often takes stopgap measures outside of the regular process.

-Progress on funding the government for the upcoming FY2020 has been mixed compared with the previous Congress’s progress on FY2019.
-The Trump administration’s budget proposal was sent to Congress 35 days past the statutory deadline and Congress still had not adopted a formal budget resolution by the end of the June.
+FY2020: The Trump administration’s budget proposal was sent to Congress 35 days past the statutory deadline and Congress never adopted a formal budget resolution before funding the government.

 Authorizing committees in Congress should routinely review government programs and renew, adjust, or eliminate their authorizations for funding.
 To measure how diligently committees are conducting this oversight, the index identifies programs receiving appropriations for which the underlying authorization has expired.
 This measure is likely only to be updated on an annual basis.

 Congress has been neglecting its duty to review existing federal programs and, when necessary, make adjustments.
 The number of federal programs that have not been reviewed and reauthorized by congressional committees has grown since fiscal year 1995.
 At that time, these programs made up about 17 percent of spending.
 From FY 2014 through FY 2019, funding for programs with expired authorizations made up about one-quarter or more of all discretionary spending.